-- Cross-platform: the code runs on Python 3 in any operating system. - It uses Python's multiprocessing library for evolution of chains in parallel.
-The separate processes can communicate with each other through some multiprocessing utilities, which made possible the implementation of the Parallel Tempering algorithm.2 This method is capable of detecting and accurately sampling posterior distributions that present two or more separated peaks. - Convergence between independent chains is tested with the multivariate version of the Gelman and Rubin test, a very robust method. - Also, the plots are beautiful and can be customized to a great extent directly from the command line, without having to change the code.
+- Cross-platform: the code runs on Python 3 in any operating system. - EPIC features a Cosmology Calculator that also supports a few models other than the standard ACDM model.
+The list of models include interacting dark energy and some dark energy equation-of-state parametrizations.
+The code can output some key distance calculations and compare them between different models over a range of redshifts, generating extensively customizable plots. - It uses Python's multiprocessing library for evolution of chains in parallel in MCMC simulations.
+The separate processes can communicate with each other through some multiprocessing utilities, which made possible the implementation of the Parallel Tempering algorithm.2 This method is capable of detecting and accurately sampling posterior distributions that present two or more separated peaks. - Convergence between independent chains is tested with the multivariate version of the Gelman and Rubin test, a very robust method. - Also, the plots are beautiful and can be customized to a great extent directly from the command line or from the graphical interface, without having to change the code.
 You can view triangle plots with marginalized distributions of parameters, predefined derived parameters, two-dimensional joint-posterior distributions, autocorrelation plots, cross-correlation plots, sequence plots, convergence diagnosis and more.